Liga de Fútbol Americano Profesional

-The Liga de Fútbol Americano Profesional (LFA; English: Professional American Football League) is a professional American football league in Mexico, founded in 2016.
-Starting with four teams, the LFA has since expanded to eleven members as of 2022.
-The regular season runs in the spring, from early March to late April.
-The championship game is called Tazón México (Mexico Bowl), and is currently played on the second Sunday in May.
+The Liga de Fútbol Americano Profesional (LFA; English: Professional American Football League), officially known as the LFA Finsus for sponsorship reasons, is a professional American football league in Mexico, founded in 2016.
+Starting with four teams, the LFA currently fields seven active franchises as of the 2026 season.
+The regular season runs in the spring and summer, from April to June.
+The championship game is called Tazón México (Mexico Bowl) and is played late May or June.
 The players are drafted from the country's college football organization, ONEFA, and through international drafts, which mainly recruit American players.

 LFA is the top level of professional American football in Mexico, having an alliance with the Canadian Football League (CFL).

+In November 2025, Global Sports Capital Partners (GSCP) announced a historic investment in the LFA, pledging over $100 million USD over at least seven years and assuming full management of the league.

 History

 Background

 American football has been played in Mexico since the 1920s and is the fourth most popular sport in the country.
 The LFA was the brainchild of Juan Carlos Vázquez, a former Fox Sports commentator.
 Vázquez was a huge fan of the previous American football league in Mexico from the 1990s called the Liga Nacional de Futbol Americano Masters, and had always dreamed of creating his own league.
 In 2015, Vázquez along with Edgar Zapata managed to put together a group of investors who decided to offer football while the NFL, NCAA, ONEFA, and CONADEIP are in the offseason and founded the LFA, which would start two weeks after Super Bowl 50.
 The LFA would be the first professional American football league in Mexico in 20 years.